Jim Lee Howell

 James Lee Howell (September 27, 1914 – January 4, 1995) was an American professional football player and coach for the New York Giants of the National Football League (NFL).
-Howell was born in Arkansas, and played college football and basketball at the Arkansas Razorbacks.
+He played college football and basketball at the University of Arkansas.

 Playing career

 He was drafted by the Giants in the 1937 NFL draft, and played wide receiver and defensive back from 1937 to 1947.
 While playing for the Giants, he was elected to the Arkansas House of Representatives to represent Lonoke County in 1940 and served one term during the January to March 1941 session of the legislature.

 Coaching career

 After his playing career ended, he was head coach for Wagner College football.

 Howell returned to the Giants in 1954 as head coach, succeeding fan, media, and player favorite Steve Owen after 21 years.
 Howell quickly hired Vince Lombardi as his offensive coordinator.
 Shortly afterward, he named punter and defensive back Tom Landry as defensive coordinator, a post which Landry retained after he retired as a player after the 1955 season.
 From 1954 to 1960, the Giants played in three NFL Championship Games, defeating George Halas's Chicago Bears in 1956 by the score of 47–7.

 During Howell's seven seasons as head coach, he earned a career 53–27–4 record, with a .663 winning percentage.
 He drafted and coached a roster of stars, including six future Pro Football Hall of Famers, Sam Huff, Andy Robustelli, Rosey Brown, Emlen Tunnell, Frank Gifford, and Don Maynard.
 Although his conservative, defense-oriented style was unpopular with the fans and media, the Giants' success on the field was more satisfying.
 Several other players from this era went on to become head coaches and broadcasters.
 His winning percentage of .663 is 12th alltime in NFL history.

 Howell played and coached in an era when football went from a relatively simple game, to one of great complexity with schemes, formations, and playbooks designed to deceive as much as over power.
 With future Hall of Famers Lombardi and Landry as coordinators, Howell's job was frequently to play the diplomat within his own team.